MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/create-postgres-service-azure-portal-1.md

 ms.custom: devx-track-python
 ---

-In the Azure portal:
+**Step 1.** In the Azure portal:

-   1. Enter "postgres" in the search bar at the top of the Azure portal.
+* Enter "postgres" in the search bar at the top of the Azure portal.
-   1. Select the item labeled **Azure Database for PostgreSQL servers** under the under *Services* heading on the menu that appears below the search bar.
+* Select the item labeled **Azure Database for PostgreSQL servers** under the under *Services* heading on the menu that appears below the search bar.